tbela99/css/README.md

 ## Requirements

-- PHP version >= 7.4.
-If you need support for older versions of PHP 5.6 - 7.3 then checkout [this branch](https://github.com/tbela99/css/tree/php56-backport)
+- PHP version >= 8.0.
+If you need support for older versions >= 5.6 then checkout [this branch](https://github.com/tbela99/css/tree/php56-backport)
 - mbstring extension

 ## Usage: